USA Today via Reuters

 “However, if Silver and his advisers decided the only way to stop tanking, and thereby protect paying customers from forking over money to watch their teams lose on purpose, was to stop the draft altogether and turn rookies into free agents, that same league official said it would get serious consideration,” The Athletic’s Joe Vardon wrote.

-The irony is hard to ignore.
-The draft is designed to help struggling teams catch up, but now, with it increasingly incentivizing them to fall behind, the league is considering the nuclear option.
-Turning rookies into free agents would eliminate tanking, but also shift power into larger markets like LA or New York and into the hands of wealthier owners.
+While the draft is designed to help struggling teams catch up, it increasingly incentivizes them to fall behind, as in the cases of the Jazz and the Pacers, and commissioner Silver is considering the nuclear option.
+Rookies turning into free agents who can be paid any amount would eliminate tanking, but also increase the influence of larger markets like LA or New York, and put it into the hands of wealthier owners who can afford to pay larger contracts.